NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## How can I use it?

 - Hardhat will always spin up an instance on startup when `defaultNetwork` is empty or set to `hardhat`.
 It's the default behavior.
-- It can be used to run tests, in the console, scripts, and tasks.
+- It can be used to run tests in the console, and to run scripts and tasks.
-- Plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to the provider.
+- Plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to its provider.
 - There's no need to make any changes to your tests or scripts.
 - It's simply another network and it can be used with `--network`.